Alois Hitler: Change of surname

 As a rising young junior customs official, he used his birth name of Schicklgruber, but in mid-1876, 39 years old and well established in his career, he asked permission to use his stepfather's family name.
 He appeared before the parish priest in Döllersheim and asserted that his father was Johann Georg Hiedler, who had married his mother and now wished to legitimize him.
 Three relatives appeared with him as witnesses, one of whom was Johann Nepomuk, Hiedler's brother.
 The priest agreed to amend the birth certificate, the civil authorities automatically processed the church's decision and Alois Schicklgruber had a new name.
 The official change, registered at the government office in Mistelbach in 1877, transformed him into "Alois Hitler".
 It is not known who decided on the spelling of Hitler instead of Hiedler.
 Johann Georg's brother was sometimes known by the surname Hüttler.

 Historian Bradley F. Smith states that Alois Schicklgruber openly admitted having been born out of wedlock before and after the name change.
 Alois may have been influenced to change his name for the sake of legal expediency.
-Historian Werner Maser claims that in 1876, Franz Schicklgruber, the administrator of Alois's mother's estate, transferred a large sum of money (230 gulden) to him.
+Historian Werner Maser claims that in 1876, Franz Schicklgruber, the administrator of Alois's mother's estate and also an uncle of Alois, transferred a large sum of money (230 gulden) to him.
 Supposedly, Johann Georg Hiedler, who died in 1857, relented on his deathbed and left an inheritance to his illegitimate stepson (Alois) together with his surname.
 Some Schicklgrubers remain in the Waldviertel.

 Personal life

 Illegitimate daughter

-In early 1869, Alois Hitler had an affair with Thekla Penz (born 24 September 1844) of Leopoldstein, Arbesbach in the district of Zwettel, Lower Austria.
+In early 1869, Alois Hitler had an affair with Thekla Penz (born 24 September 1844) of Leopoldstein, Arbesbach, in the district of Zwettel, Lower Austria.
 This led to the birth of Theresia Penz on 31 October 1869.
-Thekla later married a man by the name of Horner, while Theresia married Johan Ramer and gave birth to at least six children, while living in the town of Schwertberg.
+Thekla later married a man by the name of Horner, while Theresia married Johan Ramer.